dsdinter/kubeflow-pytorch-example/README.md

 There are two primary goals for this tutorial:

 *   Demonstrate an End-to-End kubeflow example
-*   Present an End-to-End Distributed Pytorch model
+*   Present an End-to-End Pytorch model

 By the end of this tutorial, you should learn how to: